top of page

 You can choose six modules from the following 10, in any order*.
 It’s fine to decide on which one you’d like to tackle next after you’ve finished the previous one, so you don’t have to choose them all up front:

-2. Landscape Photography
+2. Landscape Module

-3. Architecture and Urban Photography
+3. Architecture and Urban Module

-4. Street and Documentary Photography
+4. Street and Documentary Module

-5. Night Photography
+5. Night Photography Module

 Creating long exposures is one of the most interesting and unique aspects of photography, and very much a ‘creative’ process.
-This module provides advice on equipment, and what is/is not actually necessary, as well as talking you through the different settings that are required, in order to ensure you get the effect you were aiming for.
-There is some overlap with the Night Photography module in relation to tripod use.
+This Module provides advice on equipment, and what is/is not actually necessary, as well as talking you through the different settings that are required, in order to ensure you get the effect you were aiming for.
+There is some overlap with the Night Photography Module in relation to tripod use.

-7. Black and White Photography
+7. Black and White Module

-Depending on your age, you may very well have started your photographic journey in black and white (I certainly did!) - but over time, as colour has become mainstream, the impact and importance of shooting mono can get forgotten.
-This module covers everything you need to consider, including how shape/form and light/shadow become far more important in the absence of colour.
+Depending on your age, you may very well have started your photographic journey in black and white (I certainly did!) - but over time, as colour has become mainstream, the impact and importance of shooting in mono can get forgotten.
+This Module covers everything you need to consider, including how shape/form and light/shadow become far more important in the absence of colour.

-8. Portrait Photography
+8. Portrait Module

-Even if you never plan to become a portrait photographer, there are still times when it would be nice to be able to take a good image of family or friends, that is more than a snapshot.
-We’ll look at lens, aperture and focal length choices, and what the different options are is when shooting individuals or groups - as well as making use of natural lighting and backgrounds to enhance your portrait images.Note, this module does not include using flash.
+Even if you never plan to become a portrait photographer, there are still times when it would be nice to be able to take good images of family or friends, that are more than just snapshots.
+We’ll look at different lens options, including aperture and focal length choices - as well as posing, managing your subjects, and making use of natural lighting and backgrounds to enhance your portrait images.
+Note, this module does not include using flash or other artificial light sources.

-The conversation about editing your images will definitely come into many, if not all, of the other modules.
+The conversation about editing your images will definitely come into many, if not all, of the other Modules.
 But this more in-depth module will go into far more detail about how to turn a good image into a great image, as well as how to store, review, cull and manage all of your work - to ensure that you don’t end up ‘drowning in data’ as your photographic journey develops.

 Back to course overview.